gradle/develocity-build-config-samples/convention-gradle-enterprise-gradle-plugin/README.md

 ./gradlew publishToMavenLocal
 ```

-Once the plugins are published, then you can run the example builds under `example-builds/via-build-script` using the Gradle wrapper:
+Once you have published the plugins, you can run the four example builds under `examples`:

 ```bash
 cd example-builds/via-build-script/gradle_6.0.1
 ./gradlew build
 ```

-#### Example Builds and Java Versions
+Note that for production usage, you would publish your convention plugins to your internal dependency storage, e.g. Artifactory.

+#### Requirements

-To run the Gradle 2.0 example builds, use Java 8.
-The Gradle 2.0 example builds will fail when used with newer versions of Java.
+To run the Gradle 2.0 example build, use Java 8.
+To run the Gradle 4.1 example build, use Java 8 or 9.
+These builds will fail when used with newer versions of Java.

-It is recommended to use Java 11 for the Gradle 5.1.1 and Gradle 6.0.1 example builds.
+To run the Gradle 5.1.1 and Gradle 6.0.1 example builds, use Java 8 or higher.

-### Differences with the Common Custom User Data Gradle plugin
-These plugins differ from the Common Custom User Data Gradle Plugin in that they also apply the Gradle Enterprise plugins (the Common Custom User Data Gradle Plugin does not apply the plugins...it assumes the plugins have already been applied when it is used).